zhenga8533/renegade-platinum-wiki/docs/frequently_asked_questions.md

 5. If you are on Mac, consider using a program called MultiPatch instead (easy to find on Google).
 The Delta Patcher Lite tool will probably not work for you.

 6. Patching is a bit unreliable on mobile phones.
 I can't really help with problems there.
-You can search for prepatched ROMs online or use a PC then transfer the patched ROM to your phone.
+You can search for prepatched ROMs online or use a PC then transfer the patched ROM to your phone
+.
 ---

 #### Q: Why has my game frozen when trying to start the first rival battle?